 Many of them are global top-performers, including Singapore, Cambodia, and Thailand.

-And ASEAN as a whole lured a greater amount of foreign direct investment (FDI) than China for the sixth year in a row.
+And ASEAN as a whole lured a greater amount of foreign direct investment (FDI) than China for the ninth year in a row.

 Foreign direct investment in the Philippines grew at Southeast Asia’s fastest pace.
 Meanwhile, Thailand’s FDI inflows fell because of declining tourism numbers.

 Indonesia, ASEAN’s largest economy, drew in about 10% more FDI above the previous year due to rising optimism concerning the nation’s robust manufacturing industry.

 The Philippines, Asia’s second-fastest growing economy, is luring investors to its shores with its strong economic fundamentals and newfound stability.
 Yet some analysts are worried over a substantial increase in government debt.